 Love for Words — ‘Harvest Moon’

-The Harvest Moon is the first full moon nearest the autumnal equinox.
-‘Tis ”featured” three days because of this particular time of year and the earth’s position with the moon.
+‘Tis the first full moon nearest the autumnal equinox.
+Harvest Moon is “featured” in the sky three days because of this particular time of year and the earth’s position with the moon.
 Normally, the moonrise is about 50 minutes apart from the night before.
-However, during Harvest Moon, the moonrises are about 27 minutes apart.
+However, during Harvest Moon three evenings, the moonrises are about 27 minutes apart.

-This Jacquée T. Writer in Residence Word of the Day is brought to you by Circle S Ranch and Country Inn, outside Lawrence Kansas.
+This Jacquée T. Writer in Residence Word of the Day is brought to you by TROVINA handmade soaps, available at their online boutique.

 *** Jacquée T. selects and schedules each featured Word in the spirit of writing, reading, and of improved expression.
 Love for Words sponsors support her schedule and selection as a whole, and the and fun spirit of this series.
 Please check out the links to sponsor websites, one link provided per day, and see how they may add quality to your life.